HomeUtilitiesSiri

 A few small habits made Siri noticeably more pleasant to live with.
 First, slow down just slightly and finish your thought before pausing.
 Siri sometimes cuts in early when it hears a gap, so a steady cadence got us fewer half-heard requests.
 Second, use names it already knows.
 If you label your lights and rooms clearly in the Home app, commands like "turn off the kitchen" just work instead of needing a fight.

 We also got real mileage out of stacking requests into one breath, like "set a ten minute timer and remind me to email Dana."
-In a quiet room, turning on the option to type to Siri was a lifesaver when we did not want to talk out loud, and it kept things private during a call.
+In a quiet room, turning on Type to Siri was a lifesaver when we did not want to talk out loud, and it kept things private during a call.
+You enable it in Settings under Accessibility, then Siri, then Type to Siri, after which a text field shows up when you start a request.
 If a request keeps failing, check that the relevant app has permission, because nine times out of ten that was our problem, not Siri being stubborn.

 Where it still stumbles